wisscot/LaoJi/Entrance/Algorithms/DFS.md

 ```
 Time Complexity: O(num of solutions * time to construct a solution)

-Think of of DFS as tree:
+Think of DFS as tree:
    * Each node is the search function
    * Search function parameters are the status of the node
    * Each edge represents the num/char (think about Trie)